How to Hang Festoon Lights Outdoors – Your ALL Inclusive DIY Set up Guide

 Strung Between Fixing Points Less Than 8m Apart

-- Outdoor Festoon Lights: You can’t install anything without the lights themselves!
-Make sure you have enough to cover the entire length of the area you want to illuminate, generally it’s better to overestimate.
+- Outdoor Festoon Lights: Make sure you have enough to cover the entire length of the area you want to illuminate.

-- Outdoor Extension Cord: Most installations will need one of these, although you can skip it if you have an exterior outlet close enough to where you want to install your lights.
-Make sure it’s specifically rated for outdoor use.
-Indoor-only extension cords will fail and could become an electrical hazard.
+- Outdoor Extension Cord: Must be rated for outdoor use, although you can skip this if you have an exterior outlet close enough to where you want to install your lights.

 - Drill: Electric drills are best, but manual drills are an acceptable alternative if needed.